jriguera/jriguera.github.io/blog/_posts/2015-09-06-Microservices.md

 what is the difference between microservices and [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture)?
-After having a look on the wikipedia it seems that SOA is a "entreprise" concept while the microservices architecture is a way to implement it.
+After having a look on the wikipedia it seems that SOA is a "entreprise" concept while the microservices architecture is a way to implement it but, by using APIs.
 In fact the term is part of a design way based set of patterns to create small composable applications, but is it the only way to do it?
+What is the limit?
 When I was at the university, we had to learn a lot of software patterns.
-For me the most valuable were some architectural patterns, because by using them, one can build really big applications: those are the kind of patterns which help you by defining a kind of skeleton for the application.
+For me, the most valuable were some architectural patterns, because by using them, one can build really big applications: those are the kind of patterns which help you by defining a kind of skeleton for the application.
 Of course, it was more than 10 years ago! we were focused on J2EE applications ...
 Do you remember [CORBA](https://en.wikipedia.org/wiki/Common_Object_Request_Broker_Architecture)?
-IDL? ... we were using those technologies building RPC based applications with interfaces ... painful ... but I think those old patterns have still a lot to say helping to build modular and scalable applications.
+IDL? ... we were using those technologies building RPC based applications with interfaces ... painful ... but I think those old patterns have still a lot to say helping to build modular and scalable applications (i.e. message queues).

 Do not get me wrong!, I am not against the microservice approach, it is a